Custom Microdata Projects

 Each project has a set end date, agreed at the start of the project.
 The data will be securely and confidentially destroyed on this end date, or as soon as it is no longer required for the research project, whichever happens first.
 Researchers may not retain custom census microdata for longer than five years.

 The NRS Data Protection Officer is your point of contact for any concerns or questions about the confidentiality of your personal census data in the Secure Microdata Files from Scotland’s Census 2011.

 You also have the right to report your concerns to the Information Commissioner’s Office (ICO).
 For more information visit the ICO website.

-The GDPR grants individual data subjects with certain rights, for example the right to access your own personal data, the right to rectify incorrect data, the right to have your data erased, the right to restrict what can be done with your data and the right to object to the use of your data.
+The GDPR grants individual data subjects certain rights, for example the right to access your personal data, the right to rectify incorrect data, the right to have your data erased, the right to restrict what can be done with your data and the right to object to the use of your data.
 However, these rights do not apply to the use of personal data for scientific or historical research purposes or statistical purposes, where responding to these rights would prevent the research or statistical purpose from being achieved.
-NRS and the researchers have agreed that the Secure Microdata Files may only be used for scientific or historical research purposes, and therefore these rights will not apply.
+NRS and the researchers have agreed that the Secure Microdata Files may only be used for scientific or historical research purposes, therefore these rights will not apply.